alphashack/module_graphdat/README.md

 module_graphdat
 ===============

+## DEPRECATED - This is now longer in use or supported.

 Common module functionality used to build 3rd party modules that can send measures to graphdat

 To add this submodule to your project, do something like: